oleganza/OAPromise/README.md

 # OAPromise - Work In Progress

-Promise is an object which is returned from an asynchronous API.
+Promise is an object returned from an asynchronous API.
 Creator of a promise resolves it asynchronously with either a resulting value, or an error.
 Receiver of the promise uses callbacks to receive the value or error.

 OAPromise objects can be passed and stored between different objects.